-The Angus Journal traditionally publishes short biographical sketches of the Board candidates in the October issue, giving delegates and members an opportunity to learn a little about the candidates before the Annual Convention in November.
-To be published in the October issue, candidates must submit their biographies (500-700 words) and photos to editor Shauna Hermel by Aug.
+The Angus Journal traditionally publishes short biographical sketches of the Board candidates in the October issue, giving delegates and members an opportunity to learn a little about the candidates before heading to Louisville, Ky., for the Annual Convention in November.
+To be published in the October issue, candidates must submit their biographies (500-600 words) and photo to editor Shauna Hermel by Aug.
 15.